HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="cdn-usage.png",
-  caption="Cdn usage on the web", description="A column chart showing that 69.7% of the pages analysed do not use any CDN on desktop and 71.2% on mobile, 16.9% of them use Cloudflare on desktop and 15.1% on mobile, 5.2% of them use Google on desktop and 6.5% on mobile, 2.8% use Fastly on desktop and 2.6% on mobile, 2.2% use Amazon Cloudfront on desktop and 1.8% on mobile, 1.1% use Akamai on desktop and 0.8% on mobile, 0.4% use Automattic on desktop and 0.7% on mobile, 0.5% use Sucuri Firewall on desktop and 0.3% on mobile, 0.4% use Sucuri Firewall on desktop and 0.3% on mobile.
+  caption="Cdn usage on the web", description="A column chart showing that 69.7% of the pages analyzed do not use any CDN on desktop and 71.2% on mobile, 16.9% of them use Cloudflare on desktop and 15.1% on mobile, 5.2% of them use Google on desktop and 6.5% on mobile, 2.8% use Fastly on desktop and 2.6% on mobile, 2.2% use Amazon Cloudfront on desktop and 1.8% on mobile, 1.1% use Akamai on desktop and 0.8% on mobile, 0.4% use Automattic on desktop and 0.7% on mobile, 0.5% use Sucuri Firewall on desktop and 0.3% on mobile, 0.4% use Sucuri Firewall on desktop and 0.3% on mobile.
 Netlify and Vercel are both used on 0.2% of the page tested on mobile and desktop.
 Lastly, we see CDN, Highwinds, Microsoft Azure and OVH CDN being used on 0.1% of the pages, both on desktop and mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=508019478&format=interactive", sheets_gid="1415782903", sql_file="cdn_adoption.sql",